kaaproject/kaa/Getting-started/index.md

 Factors for choosing a region may include latency, cost, or regulatory requirements.
 To launch Kaa Sandbox in your preferred region, please use the [Kaa download page](http://www.kaaproject.org/download-kaa/).

-2. At the `Choose an Instance Type` step, choose the appropriate instance type.
+2. At the **Choose an Instance Type** step, choose the appropriate instance type.
 For optimal performance we recommended that you use at least _m3.large_, or more powerful.

-3. At the `Configure Instance Details` step, change values in the fields as appropriate or leave default values.
+3. At the **Configure Instance Details** step, change values in the fields as appropriate or leave default values.

-4. At the `Add Storage` step, add additional volumes as appropriate.
+4. At the **Add Storage** step, add additional volumes as appropriate.
 The number of instance store devices available on the machine depends on the instance type.
 EBS volumes are not recommended for the database storage.

-5. At the `Tag Instance` step, give a name to your instance, for example, `kaa-sandbox-0.10.0`.
+5. At the **Tag Instance** step, give a name to your instance, for example, **kaa-sandbox-0.10.0**.

-6. At the `Configure Security Group` step, select one of the following options:
+6. At the **Configure Security Group** step, select one of the following options:

-   - Create a new security group with the inbound open ports:
+   - Create a new security group with the following ports open for inbound connections:

       | Protocol | Port | RangeSource|
       |----------|------|------------|